 Feature Importance

 The box plots generated based on the importance scores for each feature are shown in the Figure 7.
-According to the average value of the importance score, the ranking of the feature importance of different groups is roughly as follows: Road Network Configuration >Street View >Junction Structure and Facility> Land Use and Activities.
+The road network configuration has the highest feature importance, followed by street view, junction structure and facility, and land use and activities.

-Specifically，three configuration features, namely, NAINr800, NACHr3200 , and NAIN r3200 ranked top 3 as the most important features in the random forest model.
+Specifically, three configuration features, namely NAINr800, NACHr3200 , and NAIN r3200, ranked top three as the most important features in the random forest model.
 The three features are closely related to the overall structure of the road network.
 Among them, the NAIN r800 and NAIN r3200 represent the local and global measurement of the spatial attractions of junctions; while the NACH r3200 represents the global measuremnet of the importance of junctions as potential traffic hub.
 It is noticed that the variance of their importance score across different tests is also large.
 The three configuration features are followed by a more direct feature representing the global location and structure of junctions, that is whether the junction is connected only by minor roads.
 The local-scale measured choice values ranked 5th.

 Beyond the 5 features, generally, the junctions' SVI features are more important than the structure and facility features of junctions.
 Typically, sky, building and sidewalks are the most important features in the SVI feature group.
 The minmum distance between junctions, and the existense of crossing and traffic light also ranked higher in features related to the structure and facility of junctions.
 The complexity of street view features, and almost all the POI related features are not so important in the classification model.
 Though findings from feature importance above, feature importance only refers to how features are useful when building a specific model and should not be interpreted as direct dependencies between predictors and targets.